Bedford in Bedford County, Virginia — The American South (Mid-Atlantic)

 Erected 2006 by National D-Day Memorial.

 Topics and series.
 This memorial is listed in this topic list: War, World II.
-In addition, it is included in the U.S. National D-Day Memorial series list.
+In addition, it is included in the In Flanders Fields, and the U.S. National D-Day Memorial series lists.
 A significant historical date for this entry is June 6, 1944.

-19.854′ N, 79° 32.153′ W. Marker is in Bedford, Virginia, in Bedford County.
-Memorial can be reached from Overlord Circle, 0.4 miles west of Burks Hill Road.
+Location.
+37° 19.854′ N, 79° 32.153′ W. Memorial is in Bedford, Virginia, in Bedford County.
+It can be reached from Overlord Circle 0.4 miles west of Burks Hill Road.
 The Marker is located on the grounds of the National D-Day Memorial.
 Touch for map.
-Marker is at or near this postal address: 3 Overlord Circle, Bedford VA 24523, United States of America.
+Memorial is at or near this postal address: 3 Overlord Circle, Bedford VA 24523, United States of America.
 Touch for directions.

 Wikipedia/Public Domain